devitocodes/devito/docker/README.md

 ## Build a [Devito] image

-To build the images yourself, all you need is to run the standard build command using the provided Dockerfile.
-The main difference between the CPU and GPU images will be the base image that will be used.
+To build the images yourself, you only need to run the standard build command using the provided Dockerfile.
+The main difference between the CPU and GPU images will be the base image used.

-To build the (default) CPU image, simply run:
+To build the (default) CPU image, run:

 ```bash
 docker build --network=host --file docker/Dockerfile.devito --tag devito .
 ```

-And to build the GPU image with `openacc` offloading and the `nvc` compiler, simply run:
+Moreover, to build the GPU image with `openacc` offloading and the `nvc` compiler, run:

 ```bash
 docker build --build-arg base=devitocodes/base:nvidia-nvc --network=host --file docker/Dockerfile.devito --tag devito .